Commander Blert Blach was no fool.

 Blert's glare softened to let the information simmer.

-"Did they check his pulse?"
+"Was his pulse examined?"
 The woman spoke out.

-"Does he have any record of serious illnesses or—"
+"Does he have a record of any illnesses in—"

-"Who gave you permission to speak?"
-Blert snarled at the woman, making her raise her eyebrows, seemingly taken aback at his and her own words.
+"Who gave you leave to speak?"
+Blert snapped, making her raise her eyebrows, seemingly taken aback at his as well as her own words.

 Her voice was melodic to most ears, but not to his.
 He needed her to keep her useless mouth shut so he could figure the situation out.